Module Catalogue

 The teaching elements within this module are necessarily varied in order to support the range of learning outcomes stated.

-During the residential element of the module, students will spend the majority of time working in groups in the field, using their knowledge and skills to solve a variety of earth science, aquatic science and environmental science exercises.
+During the day field trips and practical workshops, students will spend the majority of time working in groups, developing their knowledge and skills to solve a variety of earth science, aquatic science and environmental science exercises.

 Assessment Methods